 1/3 canola or vegetable oil

 1 large egg

 1/2 cup rolled oats

 1/2 tsp baking soda

 - Preheat oven to 350 degrees F. and line or spray a muffin tin.
 Set aside.

 - In a bowl of a food processor (or blender) add grated carrots, brown sugar, granulated sugar, oil, and egg.
 Process until just combined.

-- Allow muffins to cool in tin for a few minutes before transferring to cooling rack.
+- Let muffins to cool in tin for 5 minutes before transferring to cooling rack.
 Enjoy!